sharemind-sdk/auction-demo/README.md

 const LogHard::Logger logger(logBackend);
 ```

-After that is done we can create an instance of the `SystemController` and then
+After that is done, we can create an instance of the `SystemController` and
-create an `IController::ValueMap` instance for the arguments.
+then create an `IController::ValueMap` instance for the arguments.
 We add an
 argument called "bid", that the SecreC program expects.
 Note that the
 `IController::Value` constructor also needs the protection domain and type of
 the argument.
 The third argument to `Value` constructor is of type
 `std::shared_ptr<void>` and the data is used directly as a pointer.
 Therefore
 we also need to pass in the size of the data.
 For passing in arrays of data, we
-would point to the start of the array and give the size as `sizeof(sm::Uint64)
+would point to the start of the array and give the size as
-* lengthOfArray`.
+`sizeof(sm::Uint64) * lengthOfArray`.

+Note: if conversion from `std::shared_ptr<sm::Uint64>' to
+`std::shared_ptr<void>` is confusing, you should read [this
+explanation][voidptr].

 ```C++
 sm::SystemControllerGlobals systemControllerGlobals;